premkyumnam/Task-3_L-1/README.md

   <h2>Projec Review: </h2>
 In this project, I analyzed a restaurant dataset to identify the following two key questions:

-1. To create the chisxtogram or bar chart to visualize the distribution of price range among the restaurants.<br>
+1. To create the a histogram or bar chart to visualize the distribution of price range among the restaurants.<br>
 2. To calculate the percentage of restaurants in each price range category.

 <h1>Tools & Technologies:</h1>